 Progress is being made for safe drug disposal through pharmacies around the state.
-Recently, three pharmacies in McLean County have joined in on the prescription drug disposal program.
-And now, the Bloomington and Normal police departments are accepting drop-offs of all medicine, including controlled substances/narcotics (strong painkillers like morphine, codeine, hydrocodone, and oxycodone) and other prescriptions.
+Many pharmacies in McLean County have joined in on the prescription drug disposal program as well as the Normal Police Department.
+These locations accept drop-offs of all medicine, including controlled substances/narcotics (strong painkillers like morphine, codeine, hydrocodone, and oxycodone) and other prescriptions.
 Controlled substances, needles*, syringes*, and thermometers will not be accepted at the six McLean county pharmacies listed below.
-Bring those exclusively to the police departments or to the ISU Student Services Building.

 Patients can bring their drugs to the locations during normal business hours, and are asked to black out their name, but leave the name of the drug visible.
 Medications are incinerated as part of the ecological and safe disposal protocol.
 The incinerated medications can create energy to power homes and businesses.